 Brief, simple, practical, illustration-saturated advice for makers.
 Like a contrarian friend you love to spar with over drinks when everyone else went home, this book will prove it understands you and still invites you to a better, more honest and inspired way to do the work you love with the effort it deserves.

 “The secret: do good work and share it with people.”

 - Which books have inspired your work, perspective, and habits?

 - Read more about growing through change and conflict—at work, at home, and in relationships.
-Get a free chapter from my upcoming book, The Variable Life: Finding Clarity and Confidence in a World of Choices.
+Get a free chapter from my book, The Variable Life: Finding Clarity and Confidence in a World of Choices.